jkni/cassandra/doc/source/architecture/dynamo.rst

 To prevent a node from joining the ring, a node can be started with ``-Dcassandra.join_ring=false``.
 This node will still participate in gossip.

+For debugging, the flag ``-Dcassandra.start_gossip`` can be used to stop gossip from starting entirely.
+In this mode, a node will not interact with other nodes whatsoever.

 To adjust the ring delay, a node can be started with ``-Dcassandra.ring_delay_ms``.
 Since ``ring_delay`` is used to wait to estimate when gossip states have been fully propagated, this may need to be tuned for larger clusters.